Step 2: Begin where you are

 Suggested proclamation events

-1. A social event in a pub or coffee shop with an opportunity to share the Gospel (for example you might have a quiz and tehn get a guest speaker in to share their testimony etc.)
+1. A social event in a pub or coffee shop with an opportunity to share the Gospel (for example you might have a quiz and ask a guest speaker in to share their testimony etc.)

-2. Messy Church or Family Service (these can also be 'persuasion' events - it depends on the feel.
+2. Messy Church or family services can also be 'persuasion' events.

 3. Major Festivals (Christmas services, Easter, Harvest etc.)

-4. Mission Weekends - Planned events over a weekend culminating in a great seeker-friendly Sunday service.
+4. Mission Weekends - Planned events over a weekend culminating in an affirming Sunday service,embracing all.

-5. Events around foood and/or drink (chocolate tasting, gin evenings, craft beers, pizzas etc.)
+5. Events around food and/or drink (chocolate tasting, pizzas etc.)

-6. Proclamation events especially aimed at men or women.
+6. Proclamation events specifically aimed at men or women.

-7. Music night - link teh Gospel to contemporary music.
+7. Music night - link the Gospel to contemporary music.

 8. BBQs and dinner parties.